Syeda-Nowrin/Investment_Behavior_Analysis/README.md

 └── requirements.txt
 ```

-> If your CSVs live elsewhere, update the paths at the top of `app.py`:
+> If CSVs live elsewhere, update the paths at the top of `app.py`:
 >
 > ```python
 > BASE_DIR = Path(__file__).resolve().parent